TartanLlama/secret-hitler-strategies/index.md

 If three or more Fascist policies have been enacted at this point, electing Hitler as chancellor will win the game for the Fascists.
 When discarding policies, verbal and non-verbal communication between the president and the chancellor is forbidden.

-When Fascist policies are enacted, the president of the current government is granted a one-time ability which must be used before the next election begins.
+When Fascist policies are enacted, the president of the current government may be granted a one-time ability which must be used before the next election begins.
 Both Liberal and Fascist presidents can use the abilities.
 The ability granted depends on the number of players in the game and how many Fascist policies have previously been enacted - this is shown on the game board.
 See the below section on *Presidential Powers* for more information.

 If a government is not elected, then the next player clockwise is chosen to choose the next government as president and the game repeats.